-This graph shows the shortfall in resources in the later years of the Council's capital plan.
-This will be kept under review and is expected to grow as LDP2 pressures are incorporated into our future capital ambitions.
-The Council's capital investment ambitions incorporated into its proposed capital plans would require additional funding, in addition to the borrowing set out in its capital plans 2021-30, as shown above.
+This graph shows the shortfall in resources in the Council's 2022-32 capital plan which will be required to be covered by internal or external borrowing.
+This will be kept under review as LDP pressures are incorporated into our future capital ambitions.
+The loan charge repayments associated with the 2022-32 capital plans have been factored in to the Council's revenue budget planning.